vuongducphuong/documentation/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

 =====================

 Metrics are detailed statistics that measure the progress (and success) of marketing campaigns.
-When creating marketing activities in a workflow, Odoo will visually display various metrics related to the campaign with graphs and data.
+When creating marketing activities in a workflow, Leansoft will visually display various metrics related to the campaign with graphs and data.

 Consider the following example: